Free Shipping at $40✈️ | Free Gift at $60

 Bonny is a custom blend fiber powder dedicated to helping close the fiber gap.
 In fact, Bonny was born out of our founder’s realization that she, too, was not getting enough fiber.
 With that in mind, her quest for the perfect fiber powder led her to create one.
 (You can read our founder’s story here.

-Bonny is all-natural, plant-based, tastes amazing, and makes you go poop.
-Available in four amazing flavors: Apple Pie, Mixed Ripe Berries, and Super Strawberry.
+Bonny powder is all-natural, plant-based, tastes amazing, and makes you go poop.
+Available in amazing flavors like Apple Pie, Mixed Ripe Berries, and Super Strawberry.

 As always, we wish you pleasant poops.